Harsh-cyber005/create-tsx-node/README.md

 # Create-TSX-Node

 `create-tsx-node` is a command-line tool that simplifies the setup of a TypeScript-ready Node.js project with Express.
-It automates the creation of the project structure, installs dependencies, and configures TypeScript with `tsc` and `nodemon` for an efficient development experience.
+It automates the creation of the project structure, installs dependencies, and configures TypeScript with customizable options for an efficient development experience.

 ## Features

 - Creates a new Node.js and Express project with TypeScript support.
+- Prompts for user input to customize the project setup:
+  - Specify the port on which the server starts (default: `3000`).
+  - Choose the name of the source folder (default: `src`).
+  - Choose the name of the build/output folder (default: `build`).
+  - Decide whether to include live-reloading with `tsc --watch` and `nodemon` (default: included).
 - Sets up `src` and `build` directories for development and output files.
-- Includes `tsc --watch` for continuous TypeScript compilation.
-- Configures `nodemon` to monitor changes in the compiled output (`build/index.js`).
-- Allows running both `tsc --watch` and `nodemon` with a single `npm start` command.
+- Configures TypeScript (`tsc`) for strict type checking and compatibility with Node.js.
+- Optionally includes `nodemon` and `concurrently` for a seamless development experience.
 - Generates a basic Express app boilerplate.

 ## Installation